shambashib20/project-mgmt-app/README.md

 # Project Management System

 An application designed to keep track of all projects assigned to us by all of our clients.
+Exclusively built for freelancing projects.

 ## Features